€5.75 Tax included

 The colour "grand bleu" (big blue), which contains a high concentration of indigo, may bleed slightly when knitted.
 Indigo pigments are non-toxic and even have beneficial anti-bacterial properties.
 This excess dye is easily washed off with soapy water.

-This yarn is not superwash treated.
+To preserve the natural qualities of the wool and to protect our environment, this yarn is not superwash treated.
 It is advisable to wash your knitted fabric in lukewarm water with a suitable soap or detergent and leave it to dry flat away from direct sunlight, avoiding rubbing or stretching.
 If you wish to test the cold wool programme of your washing machine, we advise you to do so first with your sample.

 A little background information: